Early Life

 Philanthropy

-Polsky is a passionate philanthropist, with a commitment to various causes, including education, entrepreneurship, and climate and sustainability.
-He has donated over $50 million to the University of Chicago, including a major gift to expand the Polsky Center for Entrepreneurship and Innovation.
-He also established the World Resources Institute Polsky Center for the Global Energy Transition and the Polsky Energy Transition Leadership Academy at the University of Chicago.
-In 2025, Polsky, along with his wife, made a $100 million donation to the World Resources Institute (WRI) and the University of Chicago.
+Polsky is known for his significant philanthropic contributions.
+He donated over $50 million to the University of Chicago, including a $35 million gift in 2016 to expand the Polsky Center for Entrepreneurship and Innovation.
+He also established the World Resources Institute Polsky Center for the Global Energy Transition and the Polsky Energy Transition Leadership Academy.
+Polsky's philanthropic efforts extend to supporting education, entrepreneurship, climate and sustainability, healthcare, and initiatives in his native Ukraine.